 - Make sure you give the plant enough light throughout the grow, as UV light is crucial for trichome production.

-- Use cannabis genetics known for increased trichome production, like those from the For Concentrates Collection.
+- Use cannabis genetics known for increased trichome production.

 - During the last 2-3 weeks before harvest, drop the humidity to 30% while keeping the temperature under 26C – this is the only proven stress method of boosting trichome growth.